 Monday: B, L, D

-We'll spend the day visiting cacao collection centers and a farmers' cooperative in order to understand the commercial chain for cacao in Quevedo, Limon, La Mana, and El Empalme.
+We'll travel and spend the day visiting cacao collection centers and a farmers' cooperative in order to understand the commercial chain for cacao in Quevedo, Limon, La Mana, and El Empalme.
 Overnight in Quevedo City.

 Wednesday: B, L